pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdatasync/README.md

 and associated hook scripts to create and run a PingDataSync instance.

 ## Related Docker Images
-- pingidentity/pingbase - Parent Image
+- `pingidentity/pingbase` - Parent Image
 	>**This image inherits, and can use, Environment Variables from [pingidentity/pingbase](https://devops.pingidentity.com/docker-images/pingbase/)**
-- pingidentity/pingdatacommon - Common PingData files (i.e. hook scripts)
+- `pingidentity/pingdatacommon` - Common Ping files (i.e. hook scripts)
-- pingidentity/pingdownloader - Used to download product bits
+- `pingidentity/pingdownloader` - Used to download product bits

 ## Environment Variables
 In addition to environment variables inherited from **[pingidentity/pingbase](https://devops.pingidentity.com/docker-images/pingbase/)**,